NikhilreddyBurra/NikhilreddyBurra/README.md

 - 👋 Hi, I’m @NikhilreddyBurra
-- 👀 I’m interested in Cloud
+- 👀 I’m interested in Cloud - DevOps
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Event driven architecture
-- 📫 How to reach me https://www.nikhilreddy.me
+- 📫 How to reach me https://www.nikhil.vercel.app

 <!---
 NikhilreddyBurra/NikhilreddyBurra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.